Descriptor Distillation: a Teacher-Student-Regularized Framework for Learning Local Descriptors: Methodology

 \end{proof}

-Proposition~\ref{prop} reveals that given a pre-trained teacher model, the distances of positive descriptor pairs in the student model which is trained by jointly minimizing the triplet loss and the designed regularizer are smaller than those in the teacher model at the training stage in theory, while the distances of negative descriptor pairs in the student model are larger than those in the teacher model.
+\cref{prop} reveals that given a pre-trained teacher model, the distances of positive descriptor pairs in the student model which is trained by jointly minimizing the triplet loss and the designed regularizer are smaller than those in the teacher model at the training stage in theory, while the distances of negative descriptor pairs in the student model are larger than those in the teacher model.

-It is also noted that Proposition~\ref{prop} holds true under the condition that $m+d_i^{s,+}-d_i^{s,-}>0,i=1,2,\cdots,N$, and this condition could be met with high probability when $m$ is set to be a large constant.
-Here, we also implement the following experiment to empirically analyze this condition: Firstly, we construct a small-scale dataset, consisting of 100K triplets randomly selected from the Brown dataset \cite{BrownDataset} by following the hard negative mining strategy used in HardNet \cite{HardNet} (a typical local descriptor network which is trained by minimizing the classic triplet loss).
-Then, the HardNet is trained on the constructed dataset by minimizing the classic triplet loss where the margin is set to be $m=1$.
-Finally, by utilizing the trained HardNet as the teacher model in our DesDis framework, the equal-weight student model (same as the architecture of HardNet) is trained and the corresponding $\{m+d_i^{s,+}-d_i^{s,-}\}_{i=1}^{100000}$ are obtained.
-The histogram of $\{m+d_i^{s,+}-d_i^{s,-}\}_{i=1}^{100000}$ is shown in Fig.\ref{fig:assumption}.
-As seen from this figure, the condition $m+d_i^{s,+}-d_i^{s,-}>0,i=1,2,\cdots,N$ holds true in most cases.
-In fact, only 9 of 100k samples do not meet this condition, this is to say, this condition is met with around 99.99\% probability.
+It is also noted that \cref{prop} holds true under the condition that `$m+d_i^{\mathrm{s},+}-d_i^{\mathrm{s},-}>0$' ($i=1,2,\cdots,N$), and this condition could be met with a high probability when $m$ is set to be a large constant.
+Here, we also conduct the following experiment to empirically analyze this condition: We train HardNet \citep{HardNet} (a typical local descriptor network which is trained by minimizing the classic triplet loss where the margin is set to be $m=1$) on the Liberty subset of Brown and derive the corresponding equal-weight student model DesDis-HardNet accordingly.
+Then, we randomly sample 100K triplets from the Liberty subset of Brown, and 100K triplets from the HPatches dataset \citep{HPatches} respectively, by following the hard negative mining strategy used in HardNet.
+The corresponding $\{m+d_i^{\mathrm{s},+}-d_i^{\mathrm{s},-}\}_{i=1}^{100000}$ from the student model DesDis-HardNet are obtained, and the distributions are shown in \cref{fig:desdis_hardnet_brown} and \cref{fig:desdis_hardnet_hpatches}.
+As seen from the two figure, the condition `$m+d_i^{\mathrm{s},+}-d_i^{\mathrm{s},-}>0$' ($i=1,2,\cdots,N$) holds true in most cases on both the Brown and HPatches datasets.
+In fact, less than 100 of 100K samples do not meet this condition on the two datasets, this is to say, this condition could be met with more than 99.9\% probability.
+Moreover, we use the typical handcrafted descriptor SIFT \citep{SIFT} as the teacher and train the student model DesDis-32 on the Liberty subset of Brown under the proposed framework.
+The corresponding $\{m+d_i^{\mathrm{s},+}-d_i^{\mathrm{s},-}\}_{i=1}^{100000}$ on Brown and HPatches are shown in \cref{fig:desdis_sift_brown} and \cref{fig:desdis_sift_hpatches} respectively.
+As seen from the two figures, the condition could also be met with a high probability.